A referee's primary role is enforcing the laws of soccer with full authority and leadership throughout the course of a match.

-If play did not get stopped for another reason, or if an injury suffered by a player is not the result of an infringement of the Laws of the Game, play gets restarted with a dropped ball.
+If play did not get stopped for another reason, or if an injury suffered by a player is not the result of an infringement of the Laws of the Game, play is restarted with a dropped ball.

 Football Referee Rules: Outside Interference

-A football referee can stop, suspend or abandon the match for any infringements of the Laws.
+A football referee can stop, suspend, or abandon the match for any infringements of the laws.
 They have the same powers to rule over an outside interference such as if:

-The floodlights are inadequate.
+The floodlights prove to be inadequate.

-An object thrown by a spectator hits one of the soccer officials, a player or team official, the referee may allow the match to continue, or stop, suspend or abandon it depending on the severity of the incident.
+An object thrown by a spectator hits one of the soccer officials, a player or team official, the referee may allow the match to continue, or stop, suspend, or abandon it (depending on the severity of the incident).

-An extra ball, other object or animal enters the field of play during the match, the referee must:
+An extra ball, other object, or animal enters the field of play during the match, the referee must:

 Allow play to continue if it does not interfere with play and have it removed at the earliest possible opportunity.